Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Subspace evolution in terms of tensors

 \begin{definition} Let $D=(D_{I})$ be a symmetric $m$-tensor and $I \in \langle d\rangle^m$.
 Then, for any $\alpha=(\alpha_1,...,\alpha_d) \in S^{(m)}$ we define

-We observe that this notion is well-defined since $D$ is symmetric and the property $\vphi(I)=\vphi(\sigma(I))$ holds. \end{definition} The previous definition shows that there is a one-to-one correspondence between the indices of a symmetric $m$-tensor and the elements of $S^{(m)}$.
-This implies that the dimension of $F^{(m)}$ is equal to the cardinality of $S^{(m)}$, i.e. $\Gamma_m$.
+We observe that this notion is well-defined since $D$ is symmetric and the property $\vphi(I)=\vphi(\sigma(I))$ holds. \end{definition} The previous definition shows that \bea{$\vphi$ induces} a one-to-one correspondence between the indices of a symmetric $m$-tensor and the elements of $S^{(m)}$.
+This implies that the dimension of $F^{(m)}$ is equal to the cardinality of $S^{(m)}$, i.e. $\Gamma_m$ \bea{(see \eqref{eq:Gamma_m})}.
 Hence, for defining $D \in F^{(m)}$ we just need to define $D_{\alpha}$ for every $\alpha \in S^{(m)}$.